PaulGarceau/Analytics-Portfolio/README.md

   - [Interactive vizzes hosted on the Tableau Public site](https://public.tableau.com/app/profile/paul.garceau/vizzes)
   These can be interacted with online without additionally software

-  - Description of Project
+  - Description of and links to Projects
-  - Static Images of the Tableau vizzes
   - Tableau Workbook files which require Tableau Software to utilize.